 - Overtime Authorization Agreement

 These templates are in Microsoft Word format and can be customized for your department and letterhead.
+They are located in Sapphire UNL > Payroll and Human Resources > Hiring Resources > Letters to Applicants and New Hires.
+Documents included are:

 Answers to frequently asked questions (FAQs) pertaining to recruitment, selection and placement.